We are open for safe in-person care.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-What's not clear is whether aspirin lowers the risk of a cardiovascular event if you haven't experienced one before and you aren't experiencing symptoms of peripheral artery disease.
+What's less clear is whether aspirin lowers the risk of a cardiovascular event if you haven't experienced one before and you don't have symptoms of peripheral artery disease.
 More study is needed on the potential benefits and risks of aspirin therapy in these people.
-Aspirin therapy does have potential side effects, such as bleeding and stroke caused by a leaking or burst blood vessel (hemorrhagic stroke).
+Aspirin therapy does have potential risks and side effects, such as bleeding ulcers and stroke caused by a leaking or burst blood vessel.

-If you have diabetes, peripheral artery disease or both, ask your doctor about daily aspirin therapy, including which strength of aspirin would be best.
+If you have diabetes, peripheral artery disease or both, ask your doctor about daily aspirin therapy, including which strength of aspirin would be best for you.

 M. Regina Castro, M.D.